A song-by-song review of Taylor Swift's 'Speak Now (Taylor's Version)'

-Queen Taylor has just released Sparks Fly (Taylor’s Version) today, so we’ve put on my best red lipstick, curled our hair, and plugged in that childhood iPod Touch to get ready to be mind blown again, almost 13 years later.
+Queen Taylor has just released Speak Now (Taylor’s Version) today, so we’ve put on our best red lipstick, curled our hair, and plugged in that childhood iPod Touch to get ready to be mind blown again, almost 13 years later.
 Here’s our song-by-song review of Taylor Swift’s Speak Now (Taylor’s Version).

 Speak Now (Taylor’s Version) is Taylor’s newest re-released album as part of her bid to gain back ownership of her songs from Scooter Braun.
 The album includes all of the re-recorded versions of the songs on the original Speak Now album, as well as some of the songs from the Vault (previously unreleased songs).
 Songs from the vault include featuring artists Fall Out Boy and Hayley Williams.